Student Mental Health Awareness

 Good mental health is essential for all students to achieve their academic success.
 Many people experience mental health difficulties.
 It is quite common that students experience psychological distress or mental health difficulties, such as acting inappropriately or in disruptive ways; exhibiting aggression and disrespect and so on.
 For international students, there are additional sources of stress, both acute and chronic.
 Such as dealing with the disorientation of cultural shock, the challenges of adapting to a new environment and the demands of language barriers.
 Mental health difficulties can significantly reduce a student’s capacity to meet their course requirements, it can also highly impact their personal lives throughout all aspects.

-TOP has various activities available to help promote mental wellbeing and facilitate a healthy student’s life cycle, such as Stress-Free Week before the exams each semester, Mental health campaigns and workshops.
+IMC has various activities available to help promote mental wellbeing and facilitate a healthy student’s life cycle, such as Stress-Free Week before the exams each semester, Mental health campaigns and workshops.
 If you need any assistance, or you would like to just chat with someone about your situation, please do not hesitate to drop into Student Services.
 Our staff can listen to your story and give you support.
-This can include a hot tea, chocolate and a hug.
+This can include a hot tea and/or chocolate.

 | R U OK Day